-Additional literature searches and advisory board members may be added during the development of synopsis, and in a small number of cases a decision (in collaboration with the advisory board) may be made to summarise the evidence for a subset of interventions, due to time restrictions for example.
+Additional literature searches and advisory board members may be added during the development of a synopsis, and in a small number of cases a decision (in collaboration with the advisory board) may be made to summarise the evidence for a subset of actions, due to time restrictions for example.
 The introduction section of published synopses will detail the finalised methodology.
 For each published synopsis the complete list of literature sources searched can also be viewed here, and the advisory board here.

 Amphibian Conservation - Published 2014

 Bee Conservation - Published 2010